 - They are sources of dietary fiber as they have the ability to promote healthy circulation, lower bad cholesterol and regulate blood sugar levels.

-- They are also involved in nourishes your skin, boosting the immune system and contributing bone health.
+- They are also involved in nourishes your skin, boosting the immune system and contributing to bone health.

 Practise This Question